-Indeed, the silent peace march, now in its 18th year, is a moving reminder that the fight for equality championed by the civil rights leader more than 50 years ago lives on in communities across America.
+Indeed, the silent peace march, started in the year 2000, is a moving reminder that the fight for equality championed by the civil rights leader more than 50 years ago lives on in communities across America.
 It’s the kind of social activism and spirit of togetherness that MassMutual celebrates and supports.

 “It’s really striking when you stand at the corner of the village, when the back of the line finally reaches the front, and you see a loop of unified middle schoolers silently expressing their respect for Dr. King,” said Richard Palmgren, the social studies teacher at MMS who started the march.
 “Our silent march is hopefully quite loud.”

 The Michele Turner Martin Luther King Jr. Silent Peace March, which also honors a beloved former teacher who championed Dr. King’s message, was initiated as a way to bring history to life for kids who might otherwise forget the sacrifice that civil rights leaders made to ensure freedom for future generations.

 “Kids today don’t have much experience with the history of how it is that we are able to enjoy living in this diverse community,” said Palmgren.
 “It was a struggle.
 People put their lives on the line.
 The reason we march silently is to say that we respect what you guys did so loudly.
 We respect the voices that cried out and called for change.
 And we march because there’s still so much more that needs to be done.”

 Sixth grader Yazid Thompson said that’s what resonates for him when he reflects on the life and legacy of Dr. King.
 “Everything was segregated back then and I know that I wouldn’t have the friends I have now or be able to do the things I do now if it wasn’t for him,” he said.